Parallelization in the AI Era

 It’s easy to speed things up when:

-Just run multiple calculations at the same time
+Just run multiple data processing tasks at the same time

 The concept is based on the old middle/high school math problem: